The Archaeology of Ireland

 Return to Dublin and overnight for two nights at the Harding Hotel.
 Dinner is on our own to discover one of Dublin’s excellent restaurants.
 (B/L)

-Explore Dublin beginning at the nearby Christchurch Cathedral, the oldest medieval cathedral in the city and a place of pilgrimage for almost 1,000 years.
+Explore Dublin beginning at the nearby Christ Church Cathedral, the oldest medieval cathedral in the city and a place of pilgrimage for almost 1,000 years.
 Over the years, Christ Church has borne witness to many significant events, including the crowning, in 1487, of Lambert Simnel as Edward VI, pretender to the throne of England.
 His claim to be Edward Plantagenet, 17th Earl of Warwick, threatened the newly established reign of King Henry VII.
-Today, it houses the important Treasures of Christ Church, which features manuscripts and ancient artifacts as well as a spectacular exhibition of original 16th-century costumes from the historical series ‘The Tudors’.
+Today, it houses the important Treasures of Christ Church, which features manuscripts and ancient artifacts as well as a spectacular exhibition of original 16th-century costumes which inspired the designs for the historical series ‘The Tudors’.

-Continue to the Trinity College Library to view the famous Book of Kells, containing the four Gospels in Latin based on the Vulgate text, which St Jerome completed in 384.
+Continue to the Trinity College Library to view the famous Book of Kells, created in the 9th century and containing the four Gospels in Latin.
 Also, see the Book of Durrow, a medieval illuminated manuscript gospel book that predates the Book of Kells by over one hundred years.
 Enter the National Museum of Archaeology to see the interesting collection of artifacts on display.

 In the afternoon, enjoy a private tour of the current projects of Grassroots Archaeology, a local nonprofit organization.
 (B/D)